apache/beam/beam-site/get-started/quickstart-py.md

 pip install apache-beam
 ```

+#### Extra Requirements

+The above installation will not install all the extra dependencies for using features like the Google Cloud Dataflow runner.
+Information on what extra packages are required for different features are highlighted below.
+It is possible to install multitple extra requirements using something like `pip install apache-beam[feature1, feature2]`.

+- **Google Cloud Platform**
+  - Installation Command: `pip install apache-beam[gcp]`
+  - Required for:
+    - Google Cloud Dataflow Runner
+    - GCS IO
+    - Datastore IO
+    - BigQuery IO
+- **Tests**
+  - Installation Command: `pip install apache-beam[test]`
+  - Required for developing on beam and running unittests
+- **Docs**
+  - Installation Command: `pip install apache-beam[docs]`
+  - Generating API documentation using Sphinx

 ## Execute a pipeline locally

 The Apache Beam [examples](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples) directory has many examples.
 All examples can be run locally by passing the required arguments described in the example script.